Multi-Workspace Executive Brief and Deck Builder

 - Add explicit chart preferences (

-- Ask for a “red-team critique” section to stress-test weak recommendations.
+- Ask for a “red-team critique” section to stress-test weak recommendations before circulation.

 Example Output

-A strong response includes a concise evidence-backed brief, slide-by-slide deck blueprint with speaker notes, and a draft decision/action register ready for stakeholder review and approval.
+A strong response includes a concise evidence-backed brief, a source-linked deck blueprint with speaker notes, and a draft-only decision and action register that names approvers, owners, and publication gates instead of pretending the cycle is already complete.